<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=381893259123400&amp;ev=PageView&amp;noscript=1">

 Determining the answers to these questions will help you anticipate how to answer questions and what level of detail you should be prepared to provide.

 All schools want to know the same basic information — who you are, your research interests, your career goals, and how you plan to contribute to the school’s program.
-A great place to start your interview preparation is to take the time to formulate thoughtful, honest, and compelling answers to the most commonly asked graduate school interview questions.
+A great place to start your interview preparation is to take the time to formulate thoughtful, honest, and compelling answers to the most common graduate school interview questions.
 After contemplating your responses, enlist the help of a family member or friend and practice, practice, practice.

 You should not memorize your answers, you don’t want to sound rehearsed, but you do need to be prepared.
 Practicing your answers will give you the confidence you need to sit across from your interviewers and thoroughly express why you desire to research and study at this school.